 Pushpita Bhaskar, another Quora user, is again one of those lucky girls whose father, a doctor had a great understanding and patience towards his daughter’s changing body.
 She says, “He is a doctor and I always went to him whenever I found myself in trouble.
 Whether it was a scraped knee, or having my first period, his great understanding and patience towards his daughter’s changing body didn’t freak him out.
 Instead, he taught me how to use to one of those sanitary napkins.
 He really did.
 He told me I’ll be okay.

-On the dad’s side, we didn’t hear from too many Indian dads on this one, but James Burd, a divorced American father of two grown daughters did not treat it as anything out of the normal.
-He says, “I believe kids take a lot of cues from how parents act and my intent was to act normal and nothing to be embarrassed about.
-Its a normal body function and just part of growing up.
+On the dad’s side, we didn’t hear about how dads react to periods from too many Indian dads, but James Burd, a divorced American father of two grown daughters did not treat it as anything out of the normal.
+He says, “I believe kids take a lot of cues from how parents act, and my intent was to act normal and nothing to be embarrassed about.
+It’s a normal body function and just part of growing up.
 Any sadness of no longer having a ‘baby’ girl was matched by equal amounts of happiness and pride that she was growing into a wonderful young woman.”

 As many of the daughters here say, there is absolutely no rule that prevents a father from discussing periods with his daughter.
 The onus is on the dad to treat it as normal, so that the daughter isn’t embarrassed about her body – here’s to more such cool dads who are around when we need them.